msatyam566/Task-management/README.md

 📋 Task Management: Create, update, delete, and view tasks based on user roles.
 📊 Task Analytics: Get detailed analytics of completed, pending, and overdue tasks.
 📑 Swagger Documentation: API documentation and testing via Swagger UI.

+Note-
+Due to my account suspendion i am not able to use twilio or send grid but has use smtp nodemailer sevices and there is not much difference in this

 🛠️ Prerequisites